Brewery Contreras

 The brewing proces

-Grinding the malt Days before brewing, the two boilers (with 37 and 66 hl capacity respectively) are filled with brewing water and heated.
+Grinding the malt days before brewing, the two boilers (with 37 and 66 hl capacity) are filled with brewing water and heated.
 At the same time, the malt is milled and prepared in bags over the filtering vessel.
 Everything is then ready to start on Thursday at five in the morning.

 Dumping the malt and preparing the wort.
 First, the mash (mixture of hot water with malt) is made in the mash and filter tank.
 Boiling water is then added at regular intervals so that the temperature of the water-malt mixture rises to finally reach the final temperature of 72 °C; then all enzymatic activity ceases.